Louigi Verona's Workshop

 August 2013

-If I could be compared to a gentle helpless daisy, Poone is a cactus.
-Bristly, spiny.
+Poone, an old pirate, ignored the heat completely.
+But not I, a city flower.
+My skin, once white, was aching.
+My whole body was in pain.
+I wanted nothing.
+If I were to be compared to a helpless daisy, Poone would be a cactus.
+Bristly, thorny.
 Keeps all moisture to himself.
 Seldom pees.

 My shovel hit something and I mopped my brow.
+Poone immediately looked over my shoulder.
+“What's this?”

 “I don't know.
 I am tired.”

-Poone shoved me away from the hole and began digging himself.
-"It's a rock.
-Get back to work."
+Poone pushed me aside and began digging himself.
+After a while he stopped.
+Then spit.
+“It's just a rock,” he said.
+“Get back to work.”

-And, of course - my film didn't have Poone in it.
+And, of course, my film didn't have Poone in it.

 And that's when the Event happened.

+As soon as we set foot on the island, I found it strange that there could be treasure here.
 Serenity.
 Pristine land.
-I realized how precise this description really is.
+I realized how precise such a description could really be.
 It was as if the island was molded by Nature just a few moments ago.
 It seemed incredible that anyone could have ever been here.

-"You whippersnapper!
-How long do you think there'd be traces?" snapped Poone.
-"Are you expecting footprints in the sand and a note from your momma?"
+Poone scoffed at this.
+“You whippersnapper!
+How long do you think there would be traces?
+Are you expecting footprints in the sand and a note from mom?”

 But eventually I realized he was bluffing.